pr3sh/openshift/redhat_linux_admin/managing_users_groups.md

 > *The **`/etc/passwd`** file, is a colon delimited file that contains information about our users.*

 #### **`Understanding Groups`:**
-- Groups are a way of organizing users, and can be used to grant access to resources to a set of users, rather than assigning authorization to each user seperately.
+- Groups are a way of organizing users, and can be used to grant access to files, to a set of users, rather than assigning authorization to each user seperately.
 - Groups are uniquely identified by thier **`group ID`** or **`GID`**.
 - Systems use the **`/etc/group`** file to store local groups' information.
+- Every user has exactly one primary group.
+- When you create a new **`regular user`**, a new group with the same name is also created & becomes the primary group for the new user.
+- Users are granted access to files based on whether any of their groups have access.